-- 3.40 Customers or their partners who require frequent care from a non-resident overnight carer or team of carers are allowed an additional bedroom for that carer under the maximum rent (social sector) size criteria. - 3.41 This provision does not apply to other members of the household.
-Therefore, where an additional bedroom is needed for a non-resident carer who is providing overnight care to a disabled child or non-dependant SBC will consider favourably an award of DHP and due consideration will be given as to whether this should be a long term award.
-This claim will not take into consideration income and expenditure but as long as the customer is in receipt of Housing Benefit or the housing costs element of Universal Credit and they have a confirmed need for an additional bedroom for an overnight carer the difference between the benefit award and the eligible housing costs will be paid by DHP.
+- 3.40 Customers or their partners who require frequent care from a non-resident overnight carer or team of carers are allowed an additional bedroom for that carer under the maximum rent (social sector) size criteria. - 3.41 This provision has now been extended to apply to other members of the household.
+Therefore, where an additional bedroom is needed for a non-resident carer who is providing overnight care to a disabled child or non-dependent an extra bedroom is now allowed for the carer (A3/2017 applies) and a DHP application is no longer required.